Updates regarding international guest researchers and international employees during the coronavirus outbreak

 If you are stopped by the border police and you need the university to verify your right to cross the border as an affiliate with the University of Copenhagen, please contact Vivian Tos Lindgaard, Head of International Staff Mobility, phone + 45 30589809.

 Effective from 7 February 2021, persons entering Denmark after a stay abroad are required to undergo testing for COVID-19 in connection with entry and to isolate for 10 days.
+All persons entering Denmark from an orange or red country must subsequently isolate for 10 days.
+As of April 21, 2021, the requirement to isolate does not apply to persons travelling to Denmark from a yellow country.
 Please read more about testing and isolation and the few exceptions on the authorities' website.

 Please refer to these rules on testing for employees.
 You will also receive an e-mail from ISM stating all the requirements for coming to Denmark.
 You can also read about the requirements and the current entry restrictions on the authorities' website.

-You MUST adhere to the following four steps (3 mandatory tests and 1 optional)
+You MUST adhere to the following four steps!
+(3 mandatory tests and 1 optional) Read more here

-3rd test: Mandatory PCR testing after entering Denmark for all employees
+- Mandatory PCR testing after entering Denmark for all employees, including employed PhD students at UCPH!
+(3rd test)

 IMPORTANT: This test is in addition to the one you have to take when you arrive at the airport or when you cross the sea or land border.

-Effective as of February 7, 2021, employees travelling to Denmark are required to take a COVID-19 PCR test after entry into Denmark.
+Employees travelling to Denmark are required to take a COVID-19 PCR test after entry into Denmark.
 The PCR test must be performed no earlier than 48 hours, and no later than 96 hours after the entry-required COVID-19 test was taken.
-(The test you have/had to show the border police in order to cross the border into Denmark)
+(The test you had to take before entering Denmark – test number 1 – see above).
+Please note quick tests / Antigen tests are not sufficient.

 The University of Copenhagen is obligated by law to register the personal data related to the COVID-19 testing and to provide documentation to the Danish Work Environment Authorities upon request.

-IMPORTANT: You must send the required information and documentation to ISM accordingly at firstname.lastname@example.org (please refer to the e-mail you will have received/will receive from ISM for more information).
+IMPORTANT: You must read all of the attached documents to this e-mail and send all the required information and documentation to ISM accordingly at email@example.com

 Please be aware that the test requirement also applies to Danish nationals, residents of Denmark as well as persons with a valid residence and work permit to Denmark

-There is a mandatory requirement of 10 days of isolation, which applies to all persons entering Denmark, effective as of February 7, 2021, and extending provisionally until and including April 5, 2021.
+There is a mandatory requirement of 10 days of isolation, which applies to all persons entering Denmark, from Orange or Red countries/regions.

 Breaking isolation after a negative test, taken on the fourth day after entry